sepehr-alipour/Simple_HTML5/README.md

 If you want to use a different editor, that's fine.
 Confirm with your professor that it will work for our needs.
 You may not use Notepad, for example.

-## Learn how to Run the Assignment Web Server
+## Learn how to Run the Web Server

-This assignment includes multiple HTML, JS, and CSS files.
+This project includes multiple HTML, JS, and CSS files.
 The correct way to open these files in your browser is using a web server.
-To run a web server for the assignment files, use the npm command:
+To run a web server for the files, use the npm command:

 ```
 npm run server